Credential Handling

 Git Configuration

-file can be used to provide credentials as well as
+A .gitconfig file can be used to provide credentials as well as

-url rewrites of git repositories (insteadof
+URL rewrites of git repositories (insteadof).
+In addition, credential

 helpers can be used by setting the corresponding environment variables.

-file as well.
+These are added to the .gitconfig file as well.
 To support the patching

-of git repositories, kas injects a [user]
+of git repositories, kas injects a [user] section, possibly overwriting

 an existing one.
 After patching, the original user is restored (if set).

-When running in a GitHub Action or GitLab CI job, the .gitconfig
+When running in a GitHub Action or GitLab CI job, the .gitconfig file

 is automatically injected.
 Otherwise, the environment variable

-needs to point to the .gitconfig kas should use.
+GITCONFIG_FILE needs to point to the .gitconfig kas should use.

 GitHub Actions